 Knowledge versus Experience

-People often confuse knowledge with experience.
-And, in the world of photography, knowledge could be taken to mean technical prowess over camera and software.
+In the world of photography, knowledge could be taken to mean technical prowess with camera and software.

-But actual experience comes over time and, in the case of landscape photography, is acquired by being out in the world making photos.
+Needless to say experience comes over time and, in the case of landscape photography, is acquired by being out in the world making photos.

 In fact such an addition can very much effect the story or message (e.g., man’s interaction with the environment) contained within the picture.